Anujkumar23/javascriptDailyPractise/function/functionExpression/notes.md

 # Callback Function
+A function as as argument in another function is known as callback function .We can call back this function lately

 # Arrow Function
 Arrow function is another way of creating a function.its syntax is shorter and better then function Expression.